New – Please see link to our COVID-19 faqs here

 - There will be no changes after Monday at 9:00 AM before a Race weekend

-- Person to Person Race Transfers: athletes may transfer their race to another participant by using the Participant Dashboard and noting:
+- Person to Person Race Transfers: athletes may transfer their race to another participant by calling our office, please note:

 - There will be no transfers after Monday at 9:00AM before a Race weekend.

 What is the refund policy?